 - Breathe deeply

 Try this yoga pose with your children before bedtime; before school or whenever they feel stress or anxiety.
-Taking a yoga class would be an important activity for the whole family!
+As a family, take a yoga class.
+And check out the book: Goodnight Yoga by Mariam Gates.

 What relaxation techniques do you do as a family to unwind and get rid of stress?
 Please share in the comment section below.